-The value of the imported article for the purpose of levying cess shall be, assessable value plus Basic Customs Duty levied under the Act, and any sum chargeable on the goods under any law for the time being, in force as an addition to, and in the same manner as, a duty of customs.
+The value of the imported article for the purpose of levying cess shall be assessable value plus Basic Customs Duty levied under the Act, and any sum chargeable on that goods under any law for the time being in force as an addition to, and in the same manner as, a duty of customs.
 The integrated tax paid shall not be added to the value for the purpose of calculating cess.

 Let’s take an example:

 Suppose the assessable value of an article imported into India is Rs.
 100/-.
 Basic Customs Duty is 10% ad-valorem.
-Integrated tax rate is 18% and Compensation Cess is 15%
+Education Cess is 3%; Integrated tax rate is 18% and Compensation Cess is 15%

 The taxes will be calculated as under:

-On the top of it, in case the goods are also leviable to cess under the Goods and Services Tax (Compensation to States) Cess Act, 2017, the same will be collected on the value taken for levying integrated tax.
+Wherever the goods are also leviable to cess under the Goods and Services Tax (Compensation to States) Cess Act, 2017, the same will be collected on the value taken for levying integrated tax.
 Thus, in the above example, in case, cess is leviable, the same would be levied on Rs.
-110/-.
+110.30/-.